 The Asian Future Leaders Scholarship Program

 Administered by the Bai Xian Asia Institute (BXAI), the Asian Future Leaders Scholarship Program (AFLSP) encourages students and educational institutions to cultivate lasting relationships based on mutual trust and understanding, building bridges across cultures.
-The AFLSP grants scholarships of US$25,000 (per scholar) to high-calibre Asian students who wish to study away from their home country or region at one of BXAI’s Partner Universities.
+The AFLSP grants scholarships of up to US$25,000 (per scholar) to high-calibre Asian students who wish to study away from their home country or region at one of BXAI’s Partner Universities.

 Both incoming first and second year students at Hitotsubashi ICS are eligible for the scholarship.
-The selection is conducted by the Admissions Committee of Hitotsubashi ICS and are submitted to BXAI just after the admissions decision and is based on merit.
+Nominations are made based on merit by the Admissions Committee of Hitotsubashi ICS and are submitted to BXAI just after the admissions decision.
 Scholarship recipients must:

 - Have high proficiency in English